assocworks/purcosa-docs/docs/tenderboxes/creating-a-tenderbox.md

 ---

-## Adding Phases & Functionality Requirements
+## Configuring Phases & Functionality Requirements

 Select the "Phases and Functionality Requirements" tab to configure one or more phases and set up the Functionality Requirements for each of these.